arendsee/synder/README.md

  - [x] Add strand awareness to contiguity rules (so all contiguous sets are elements on the same strand)
  - [x] Determine direction of SI based on strand
  - [x] Snap search space boundaries for to nearest block on target side
- - [ ] If query interval is between two blocks on the query side, and if the homologs of the two blocks overlap on the target, set the search space length to 0 (the point inbetween the overlaps)
  - [x] write tests for 3rd gen cases 1-3
  - [x] debug contiguous set builder for cases 1-3
  - [x] implement contiguous\_set structures